learnk8s/learnk8s.io/src/terraform-aws/content.md

 Terraform providers are plugin-style components that encapsulate the interaction with the API of a specific service (e.g. AWS, GCP, Cloudflare) and expose the resources that can be managed through this service as [Terraform resources](https://www.terraform.io/docs/configuration/resources.html).

-These Terraform resources are the basic building blocks of a Terraform configuration.
+Terraform resources are the basic building blocks of a Terraform configuration.

 For example, there exists a [Terraform provider for AWS](https://www.terraform.io/docs/providers/aws/index.html), and this provider defines a Terraform resource named [`aws_instance`](https://www.terraform.io/docs/providers/aws/r/instance.html) which corresponds to an [Amazon EC2 instance](https://aws.amazon.com/ec2/).

-When you define an `aws_instance` resource in your Terraform configuration, Terraform will create an EC2 instance for you.
+When you define an `aws_instance` Terraform resource in your Terraform configuration, Terraform will create an EC2 instance for you.

-Furthermore, when you change the definition of this `aws_instance` resource in your Terraform configuration, Terraform will apply the corresponding changes to the real EC2 instance.
+Furthermore, when you change the definition of the `aws_instance` resource in your configuration, Terraform will apply the corresponding changes to the real EC2 instance in your AWS account.

-_There exist over a hundred [officially supported Terraform providers](https://www.terraform.io/docs/providers/index.html) and many more [provided by the community](https://www.terraform.io/docs/providers/type/community-index.html)._
+**There exist over a hundred [officially supported Terraform providers](https://www.terraform.io/docs/providers/index.html) and many more [provided by the community](https://www.terraform.io/docs/providers/type/community-index.html).**

 A Terraform configuration can be organised as a [Terraform module](https://www.terraform.io/docs/modules/index.html).

 A Terraform module encapsulates a piece of Terraform configuration so that it can be reused and shared.

-The [Terraform Registry](https://registry.terraform.io/) is the primary place where Terraform modules are hosted and shared.
+The [Terraform Registry](https://registry.terraform.io/) is the primary place where Terraform modules are hosted and shared — you can browse hundreds of freely available Terraform modules there.

-The [Terraform kubeadm module](https://registry.terraform.io/modules/weibeld/kubeadm/aws) is such a Terraform module and it is freely available on the Terraform Registry.
+The [Terraform kubeadm module](https://registry.terraform.io/modules/weibeld/kubeadm/aws) is also freely available on the Terraform Registry, and the following sections explain how to use it.

-_Let's get started using this module for creating a cluster!_

-The following first describes the prerequisites for using the Terraform kubeadm module.
+_The next section describes the prerequisites for using the module._

 ## Prerequisites